SalishSeaCast/salishsea-site/docs/index.rst

 The HTML rendering of the docs ends up in :file:`docs/_build/html/`.
 You can open the :file:`index.html` file in that directory tree in your browser to preview the results of the build before committing and pushing your changes to Bitbucket.

-Whenever you push changes to the :ref:`salishsea-site-repo` on Bitbucket the documentation is automatically re-built and rendered at https://salishsea-site.readthedocs.io/en/latest/.
+Whenever you push changes to :ref:`salishsea-site-repo` on Bitbucket the documentation is automatically re-built and rendered at https://salishsea-site.readthedocs.io/en/latest/.

 .. _SalishSeaSiteRunningTheUnitTests: